Foreclosures are complicated. If you want to fight one successfully, you should consider hiring, or at least consulting with, an attorney.

 Why You Might Want to Hire a Foreclosure Attorney

 You can defend yourself and your home against a foreclosure without an attorney, but it's difficult for most people.
-Unlike defending yourself in small claims court, for example, foreclosure defenses are simply not something that most homeowners can handle on their own.
+Unlike defending yourself in small claims court, for example, foreclosure defenses are not something that most homeowners can handle independently.

 Here are a few reasons you might want to hire an attorney if you want to fight a foreclosure:

-Attorneys have special skills to fight a foreclosure.
+- Attorneys have special skills to fight a foreclosure.
 Good foreclosure attorneys have years of training and extensive knowledge about the law.
-They also know how to apply the law in the proper way in court documents and during a trial.
+They also know how to apply the law properly in court documents and during a trial.

-You need to understand and comply with detailed court filing procedures and rules.
-To defend yourself against a foreclosure, you will need to respond quickly in writing—and in the correct format—to official foreclosure documents you receive, file paperwork (like motions) with the court, meet deadlines, and maybe even handle a trial.
+- You need to understand and comply with detailed court filing procedures and rules.
+To defend yourself against a foreclosure, you will need to respond quickly in writing and in the correct format to official foreclosure documents, file paperwork (like motions) with the court, meet deadlines, and maybe even handle a trial.
 Even if you have a valid defense, if you mess up, the court won't give you special dispensation just because you aren't an attorney.

 What You Should Expect From Your Foreclosure Attorney